Amine-kun/facedetector/README.md

 # Face-Detection
 Smart-Brain uses Clarifai API to detect face in an image.
 It helps to detect face in a picture provided by user through URL of image.
+### Face-Detection backend
+You can check the backend of this webapp [here](https://github.com/Amine-kun/facedetector-api)

 ## Demo
 Here is a working live demo : [faceDetecion-app](https://web-facedetector.herokuapp.com/)